technology-outreach-hawaii/technology-outreach-hawaii.github.io/_posts/2023-04-16-2023-Spring-Showcase.md

 <br/>

-Although not required, please [RSVP](https://forms.gle/dsKxBs8qrkGQX8GYA) here by May 6, 2023 with the number of guests in your party to help us plan for enough food.
+Please [RSVP](https://forms.gle/dsKxBs8qrkGQX8GYA) here by May 6, 2023 with the number of guests in your party to help us plan for enough food.